my1396/Econ-Study/_posts/2024-02-18-Norsk-Skrive.md

 - <em><u>Dermed</u> konkluderer jeg med at …</em> → Therefore, I conclude that …
 - *Folk kan uansett ha god balanse mellom …* → *People can still have a good balance between …*
 - *Alt i alt synes jeg at …* → *All in all, I think …*
+- *Det er min personlig mening om dette spørsmålet.* → This is my personal opinion on this matter.

 ___